railroad surrounded by trees at daytime

 WORKSHOP

-The Cohutta Song Fest is offering a Songwriter Master Class Saturday October 19 with Becky Buller and Ed Snodderly in a small group setting, right here in Northwest Georgia What you will discover in this workshop is that the inspiration drawn from the class is vitally important but it’s only half the story.
+The Cohutta Song Fest is offering a Songwriter Master Class Saturday October 18th with Nashville chart-topping Songwriter Irene Kelley in a small group setting, right here in Northwest Georgia!
+What you will discover in this workshop is that the inspiration drawn from the class is vitally important but it’s only half the story.
 The other part is spending most of the day totally immersed in songwriting with other like minded folks.
 Friendships are formed that last well beyond the workshop and collaborations bring forth songs that never would have happened otherwise.

 Your fee of $65.00 includes the workshop, full admission to the Cohutta Song Fest evening concert, and participation in an open stage.
 The workshop will begin at 10:00 am and last until 3 pm with a break for lunch.
 AM or PM sessions available for those that can only attend a portion of the workshop!